dmccreary/algebra-1/docs/sims/expression-explorer/index.md

 #### 3. Increasing Complexity (5 minutes)
 - Progress to Medium complexity expressions
+- Notice how exponents appear as purple superscripts (e.g., x² or y³)
-- Discuss how exponents affect coefficients
+- Discuss how exponents relate to variables
-- Explore expressions with multiple variables
+- Explore expressions with multiple variables and exponents

 #### 4. Independent Practice (5 minutes)
 - Switch to Quiz Mode by clicking the "Quiz Mode is OFF (colors)" button
+- Notice how checkbox labels change from "Show" to "Find"
+- Students check one or more "Find" boxes (e.g., "Find Coefficients") to specify what they're looking for
-- Students click on expression parts to identify them without color hints
+- Click on expression parts to identify them
-- System provides immediate feedback on identification
+- System validates answers and provides immediate corrective feedback
+- Example: If "Find Coefficients" is checked and student clicks a variable, feedback says "Sorry, that's a Variable, not a coefficient"
 - Review common mistakes

 #### 5. Challenge (2 minutes)